Lawrence1024/frontend-project-sp-22/README.md

 **Notes**

 - If you're unsure whether you're allowed to use a certain tool, go for it - we truly don't care - in fact, usage of outside tools is reflective of what you might be doing as a WDB developer as we highly encourage microservice architectures and writing as little code as possible.
+The only exception is voting, since we want to make sure you know how to do basic state management yourself without using an additiional tool.
 - If you are unsure about spacing, distances, etc... feel free to eyeball it.
 We will not be answering questions relating to the details of the design, and instead, use your discretion.
 We will be looking more for functionality than a pixel-perfect replica of the design.

 <br />